bchubb-web/grapple/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within grapple, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within grapple, please send an e-mail to Billy via [billy@bchubb.co.uk](mailto:billy@bchubb.co.uk).
+Security vulnerabilities will be addressed as soon as possible.

 ## License